 A candidate for office shall not serve as a member of the nominations and elections committee.
 Should this occur, the nominated individual should resign from the committee (if s/he agrees to run) and the Chair of the committee shall seek out a substitute to the committee.

-4. Once the Committee has developed its list of qualified individuals, the Committee shall contact the top two individuals by telephone to determine if they will accept nomination and run for office.
+4. Once the Committee has developed its list of qualified individuals, the Committee shall contact the top two individuals to determine if they will accept nomination and run for office.
 If one or both individuals decline the nomination, the Committee will then contact the other nominees in order as they appear on the list.
 If sufficient individuals have not been nominated in order for the Committee to present a nominee for each office, the Committee shall approach any active member whom the Committee feels is qualified for that office to determine if they will accept nomination.

 5. Once the Committee has determined its slate of candidates for office, the Chairperson will forward this slate to the President.
+The slate shall be presented to the Board as a committee recommendation prior to being announced to the general membership.

 6. Upon completion of the nominations process, the Chairperson shall forward to the Chairs of the Electronic Services and Communications Committee the slate of candidates and the copy-ready biographical information and statements of candidacy provided by each candidate for distribution to the membership prior to the Annual Meeting.
 The Chairperson shall also announce that nominations will be accepted from the floor for any office so long as those individuals nominated on the floor can supply the required biographical information and written statement of candidacy to all members present.